demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 The `String` and `Object` are the union cases of the `Json` discriminated type in the Chiron library.

-The `Json.format` function creates the `string` representation of the underlying `Json` type and then we pass it to the `RequestErrors.UNAUTHORIZED` function to populate the response body with this JSON formatted string and finally we set the `Content-Type` header.
+The `Json.format` function creates the `string` representation of the underlying `Json` type, and then we pass it to the `RequestErrors.UNAUTHORIZED` function to populate the response body with this JSON formatted string and finally, we set the `Content-Type` header.

 Now we can rewrite the `requiresAuth2` function as below